trietsch/spotify-cli/README.md

 ## License

 Feel free to use, copy, and modify this code to fit your needs.
 A reference towards this repository is appreciated :)

+## Disclaimer

+The requested scopes for this app are far too much, don't do this in real life ;)